 Simply put, the Wheel Stand DD from Next Level Racing was designed with absolute excellence in mind.
 Everything from the included gear shifter mount to the specialized handbrake bracket, all the way to what the ‘DD’ stands for is made for the competitive sim racer to have the best quality available.

-Starting with its material, the Wheel Stand DD is made from laser-cut carbon steel; the perfect mix of strong and lightweight composition.
+Starting with its material, the Wheel Stand DD is made from laser-cut carbon steel, which provides strength while remaining lightweight.
 Matte black and accented with racing red from the logo, it makes a bold yet simplistic statement in terms of its design.

-Although it is designed first and foremost to remain in one location as a static set-up, Next Level Racing have included a unique wheel-locking feature on the front of this stand.
-If you’re the type to put away a sim racing rig when you aren’t using it, the Wheel Stand DD can be rolled out of the way in seconds using these lockable wheels.
+Although it is designed first and foremost to remain in one location as a static setup, Next Level Racing have included a unique wheel-locking feature on the front of this stand.
+If you’re low on space and need to put the stand away when you’re not racing, the Wheel Stand DD can be rolled out of the way in seconds using these lockable wheels.

-This doesn’t compromise the overall stability of the build, either, due to the static ‘feet’ that also come with the stand.
-You can switch out the wheels and feet with ease; something which accommodates for more types of sim racers!
+This doesn’t compromise the overall stability of the build either, due to the static feet that also come with the stand.
+You can switch out the wheels and feet with ease.

-In spite of being designed for the ‘hardcore’ racer, there’s a lot to love about this wheel stand even if you’re a casual sim racing enthusiast, too.
-The fantastic build quality will ensure its longevity overall, and you can even put the stand away when it isn’t being used without it being a complicated, lengthy process.
+In spite of being designed for the ‘hardcore’ racer, there’s a lot to love about this wheel stand even if you’re a casual sim racing enthusiast.
+The fantastic build quality will ensure its longevity, and you can put the stand away when it isn’t being used without it being a complicated, lengthy process.

-It is fully adjustable, including its height, pedal plate position and even pedal plate angle to create the most comfortable racing set-up for you.
+It’s fully adjustable, including its height, pedal plate position, and even pedal plate angle to create the most comfortable racing setup for you specifically.

-If you get this, you’ll be buying a truly amazing wheel stand that’ll last and grow with you as a sim racer.
 There aren’t many stands out there that offer this level of rigidity purpose-built for direct drive, nor the extras that are included as standard (gear shifter & handbrake mount).
-It combines a static set-up’s stability with a portable stand’s convenience all in one neat package!
+It combines a static setup’s stability with a portable stand’s convenience all in one neat package!

-- Specifically designed for use with direct drive racing wheels, best available on the market
+- Specifically designed for use with direct drive racing wheels

 - Sturdy build is suitable for all levels of sim racer

-2. Extreme Sim Racing SXT V2 Black Edition Wheel Stand
+2. Extreme Sim Racing SXT V2 Wheel Stand

-What can be better than a bit of kit that comes with all the bells and whistles, with a cupholder included?
-Not much, I’ll tell you that!
-The SXT V2 made by Extreme Sim Racing has been designed with gamers in mind, from the sleek, foldable design all the way to the thought of somewhere to put your energy drink of choice.
-It’s this attention to detail which puts it so close to the pinnacle pick!
+The SXT V2 made by Extreme Sim Racing has been designed with gamers in mind, from the sleek, foldable design all the way to the thought of somewhere to put your drink of choice.
+It’s this attention to detail that puts it so close to the top of our list.

-Much like the Wheel Stand DD by Next Level Racing, the SXT V2 is compatible with all direct drive wheels for ultimate stability even under realistic force feedback.
+Much like the Wheel Stand DD by Next Level Racing, the SXT V2 is supposed to be compatible with direct drive wheels for ultimate stability even under realistic force feedback (although we would again recommend a dedicated rig for DD wheels).
 Although it isn’t purposely engineered with direct drive in mind, you can’t argue with the rigidity that needs to be present in the frame if it can handle that level of power!

-Upon opening the box of this wheel stand, you’ll be relieved to know that it comes almost entirely assembled.
-This’ll cut down the time spent getting it ready for your rig, and maximize time spent racing!
+Upon opening the box, you’ll be relieved to see that it comes almost entirely assembled.
+This will cut down the time spent getting it ready for your rig, and maximize the time you spend racing!
 The manufacturers decided to make the stand out of tubing, which adds a lightweight quality to the overall product.
-Easier to move and fold away when required!
+It also makes it easier to move and fold away when you’re not using it.

-It is covered in a matte black powder finish; something far preferable when compared to typical, un-finished metals.
+It’s covered in a matte black powder finish, which is preferable compared to typical, unfinished metals.
 The powder coating protects against damage like scratches and scrapes, keeping it in a better condition for longer.
-The base is fitted with anti-slip feet as standard, allowing for a secure position on both carpet and hardwood floors.
+The base is fitted with anti-slip feet, allowing for a secure position on both carpet and hardwood floors.

-Every aspect of this wheel stand is adjustable, which gives you absolute control for the most comfortable drive possible.
-You can move the height and pedal plate with ease, even allowing for different tilt angles for all kinds of seating positions.
+Every aspect of this wheel stand is adjustable, which gives you absolute control for the most comfortable driving experience possible.
+You can adjust the height and pedal plate with ease, even allowing for different tilt angles for all kinds of seating positions.

-In spite of appearing sleek and sophisticated, every component of the wheel stand can easily be described as ‘rugged’!
-This refers to the sturdy properties of all component parts, meaning that you won’t have to worry about anything failing on the overall build.
+In spite of appearing sleek and sophisticated, every component of the wheel stand can easily be described as rugged.
+This refers to the sturdy properties of all component parts, meaning that you won’t have to worry about anything failing after a few laps.

 That isn’t the case on the STX V2.
 This is more of a personal preference component as to whether you’d like a shifter mount to be beside the wheel or separate, but from a stability stand-point, there’s no denying the extra sturdiness found in the mount located alongside the wheel.

 For a fair price, you’ll be getting a highly advanced wheel stand that boasts impeccable build materials and rock-solid stability.
-It isn’t specifically engineered to handle direct drive, which means that the Wheel Stand DD does exceed it in this way, but the overall compatibility of the STX V2 is better and more suited to those of us with regular force feedback wheels.
+It isn’t specifically engineered to handle direct drive, which means that the Wheel Stand DD does exceed it in this way, but the overall compatibility of the STX V2 is better and more suited to those of us with gear or belt-driven force feedback wheels.

-- Gear stick shifter being next to wheel might not suit everybody
+- Gear shifter being next to wheel might not suit everybody

-- Steel tubing not as desirable/stable as other stands
+- Steel tubing not as stable as other stands

 3. GT Omega APEX Steering Wheel Stand

-All of the essentials in a steering wheel stand executed well; that’s how to describe the GT Omega APEX in a nutshell.
+All of the essentials in a steering wheel stand – that’s how to describe the GT Omega APEX in a nutshell.
 There isn’t anything ground-breaking about it (except its reasonable price), but there doesn’t have to be!
-It’s a sturdy build that’ll reliably hold your sim racing rig and something you can upgrade over time.
+It’s a sturdy build that’ll reliably hold your sim racing wheel and pedals, and it’s something you can upgrade over time.

-The manufacturer, GT Omega, has been designing and producing racing wheel stands since sim racing blossomed in the 90s and early 2000s.
-They’ve perfected their numerous designs over these years, and the APEX is the culmination of everything they’ve learned over the years.
+The manufacturer, GT Omega, has been designing and producing racing wheel stands since the early days of sim racing.
+They’ve perfected their designs over the years, and the APEX is the culmination of everything they’ve learned.

-The sleek, black frame is both substantial and lightweight in equal measure, with it being specifically designed to be easily foldable for those of us who don’t want a permanent fixture in a room.
+The sleek, black frame is both substantial and lightweight in equal measure, with it being specifically designed to be easily foldable for those without the space for a permanent sim racing setup.

-It has specialized rubber grips on the feet to help keep it grounded on any flooring, ensuring a well-balanced stand even on the trickiest of corners when you’re snapping your steering wheel every which way!
+It has specialized rubber grips on the feet to help keep it grounded on any flooring, ensuring a well-balanced stand even on the trickiest of corners when you’re snapping your steering wheel in all directions!

-Its base height of 67cm is adjustable all the way up to 86cm, so it can be made to fit any seating arrangement for maximum comfort.
-The pedal plate underneath can be angled in a variety of ways to replicate a real racing car’s cockpit without affecting the stability of the rig overall.
+Its base height of 67 cm is adjustable all the way up to 86 cm, so it can be made to fit any seating arrangement for maximum comfort.
+The pedal plate underneath can be angled in a variety of ways to replicate a real race car’s cockpit without affecting the overall stability of the rig.

-Unlike other wheel stands, you don’t have to remove any of your sim racing equipment from the stand to fold it and put it away.
-It’ll take seconds to fold and store in a closet, and only seconds to open it back out and start racing again.
+Unlike other wheel stands, you don’t have to remove any of your sim racing equipment from the stand to fold it and put it away, and it’s fairly quick and easy to put it away and get it back out again.

-- Hugely adjustable for the best driving experience
+- Highly adjustable for the best driving experience

 - Most affordable option on this list